Coniston History, Family Crest & Coats of Arms

 One of the first on records was Richard Conyngton (d.
 1330), Franciscan, who "studied at the university of Oxford, where he proceeded to the degree of doctor in theology.
 He must also have lived for some time on the continent, since a younger contemporary, the famous John Baconthorpe, says he was a pupil of Henry of Ghent.
 Conyngton was held in high repute as a schoolman."

 Early History of the Coniston family

-Another 195 words (14 lines of text) covering the years 1086, 1273, 1273, 1273 and 1340 are included under the topic Early Coniston History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coniston research.
+Another 98 words (7 lines of text) covering the years 1086, 1273, 1273, 1273 and 1340 are included under the topic Early Coniston History in all our PDF Extended History products and printed products wherever possible.

 Coniston Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Connington, Connigton, Conitone, Conyton, Coniton, Conintone and many more.